sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 services     |
 -------------|------
-description  | List of business service entities that include the service component as a dependency. required     | true type         | Array example      | {{< language-toggle >}}
+description  | List of business [service entities][10] that include the service component as a dependency. required     | true type         | Array example      | {{< language-toggle >}}